New-College-MCR/mcr-website/content/college/academic.md

 <b>Library Opening Hours</b>

-All year: 8 am to 2:00 am (every day)
+All year: 7 am to 2:00 am (every day)

 To suggest new books for the Library, contact [the Librarian, Dr Christopher Skelton-Foord](christopher.skelton-foord@new.ox.ac.uk)

 To book the Library’s Group Study Room click [here](https://www.new.ox.ac.uk/library-group-study-room)

 For resources to help with your welfare, well-being, and study skills click [here](https://www.new.ox.ac.uk/student-welfare-and-study-skills-collection)

-To book the Library’s Group Study Room click [here](https://www.new.ox.ac.uk/library-group-study-room)

 Information on what New College Library and Archives provide can be found [here](https://www.new.ox.ac.uk/library-and-archives)